sbgn/sbgn/docs/about2.md

 ## SBGN Representative at COMBINE

-SBGN standard is a part of the [COMBINE](https://co.mbine.org/about) effort.
+The SBGN standard is a part of the [COMBINE](https://co.mbine.org/about) effort.
 Each COMBINE standard is represented by a delegate who joins the [COMBINE Coordination Board](https://co.mbine.org/coordinators).
 This delegate can be an editor of the SBGN standard or someone endorsed by the editors.

 <table>
     <tr>